 Description

 Some of the most important figures in Celtic society were the Druids.
 They were experts in a range of disciplines including medicine, the arts, law, and most importantly, magic and spirituality.
-This is Biróg, the Druidess who helped Cian of the Tuatha Dé Danann and rescued Lugh, who eventually became King.
+This is Biróg, the Druidess who helped Cian of the Tuatha Dé Danann, and rescued Lugh, who eventually became King.

 It is thought that Druids were present in Ireland from the Neolithic period, as megalithic structures like Newgrange would need have needed expert advice from people knowledgeable about astronomy in order to be built.